Nexus-hubs/providers-ai/README.md

-# providers-ai
+# AI Stack Overview
-Providers AI is an open-web blog exploring AI from model providers to infrastructure.
-Built on GitHub, it shares short insights, and experiments, as a public infromation source and lab for transparent, evolving AI innovation.
+AI Stack Overview represents a layered ecosystem of technologies that power modern artificial intelligence, from foundational model developers to the infrastructure, interfaces, and tools that bring AI into real-world workflow.